particify/arsnova-server/src/site/markdown/installation.md

 * Debian: `# apt-get install -t jessie-backports nginx openjdk-8-jre && apt-get install libapr1 tomcat8`
 * Ubuntu: `# sudo apt-get install couchdb libapr1 nginx openjdk-8-jre tomcat8`

-While running ARSnova without a reverse proxy is possible we do not recommend to do so.
+While running ARSnova without a reverse proxy is possible, we do not recommend to do so.
 A reverse proxy significantly simplifies the setup of HTTPS and allows running Websocket connections over the default HTTP(S) port.